Scabies

 Scabies is a contagious skin condition caused by tiny mites that burrow and lay eggs in the skin.

-Anyone can get Scabies, but you are at higher risk through being in close contact with lots of other people (for example, when attending schools or nurseries), and if you are sexually active.
+Anyone can get scabies, but you are at higher risk by being in close contact with lots of other people, and if you are sexually active.

 Scabies like warm places, such as skin folds, between the fingers, under fingernails, or around the buttock or breast creases.
 They can also hide under accessories such as watch straps, bracelets or rings.